 Tim Cahill on the Socceroos, Red Bulls and the future (Full Interview)

-Tim Cahill celebrates his goal during New York Red Bulls' 2-1 over DC United.
+Tim Cahill is still contracted to New York Red Bulls.
 (Image: New York Red Bulls)

 - Football news